jhackett1/hyperlog/README.md

 Unlike traditional solutions, it does not need to be fed via a hardware audio input on the server, meaning that it is suitable for stations with minimal on-site infrastructure, or who use multiple studios in remote locations.

-Log files can be managed via a browser interface or a simple JSON API.
+Log files can be inspected via a browser interface or a simple JSON API.

 Installation
 -----------